rubyforgood/casa/README.md

 ### Documentation

 There is a `doc` directory at the top level that includes [Architectural Decision Records](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions) and entity relationship diagram of various models.

+### Dependencies

+Beyond `gems` for the app's dependencies, this repo also has a dependency on `Graphviz` because we use [`rails-erd` gem](https://github.com/voormedia/rails-erd) and have it setup to autogenerate the ERD.
+Check out the [gem's recommended steps](http://voormedia.github.io/rails-erd/install.html) to install Graphviz.

 #### Common issues